stratamatch: Prognostic ScoreStratification using a Pilot Design: Software

 \begin{enumerate} \item Partition the data set into a pilot data set and an analysis data set \item Fit a model for the prognostic score from the observations in the pilot set \item Estimate prognostic scores for the analysis set using the prognostic model \item Stratify the analysis set based on prognostic score quantiles. \end{enumerate}

-The \code{auto_stratify} function is thus the primary workhorse of the \pkg{stratamatch} package.
-The basic usage is: \begin{Code} auto_stratify(data, treat, prognosis, outcome = NULL, size = 2500, pilot_fraction = 0.1, pilot_sample = NULL) \end{Code}

-A call to \code{auto_stratify} produces an \code{auto_strata} object, which contains the analysis set, the pilot set, and other information about the strata and prognostic scores.
-The \pkg{stratamatch} package implements several diagnostics that can be run on an \code{auto_strata} object to interrogate the quality of the stratification produced.
-The arguments to \code{auto_stratify}, the contents of an \code{auto_strata} object, and the diagnostics for stratified data sets are described further in the \pkg{stratamatch} documentation, and two illustrative examples are provided in section \ref{sec:illustrations}.
+A call to \code{auto\_stratify} produces an \code{auto\_strata} object, which contains the analysis set, the pilot set, and other information about the strata and prognostic scores.
+The \pkg{stratamatch} package implements a set of diagnostic plots and tables that can be used to assess the quality of a stratification.
+Example code, output, and diagnostics are provided in section \ref{sec:illustrations}.

-Once the data set has been stratified, \pkg{stratamatch} suggests several diagnostic plots and tables that can be used to assess the size and balance of the strata produced.
 If the strata are satisfactory, the treatment and control individuals within each stratum can then be matched.
-To do this, the reader may perform a $1:k$ propensity score matching within each stratum using the \code{strata_match} function, or - if something more complex is desired - they may select and implement their own matching scheme (see section \ref{subsec:advanced_matching} for a brief discussion on matching strategies).
+The \code{strata\_match} function implements $1:k$ propensity score matching within each stratum.
+However, if something more complex is desired, the researcher may also select and implement their own matching scheme (see section \ref{subsec:advanced_matching}).